Emmanuel Macron: Foreign policy and national defence

 Macron attended the 2017 Brussels summit on 25 May 2017, his first NATO summit as president of France.
 At the summit, he met US President Donald Trump for the first time.
-The meeting was widely publicized due to a handshake between the two of them being characterized as a "power-struggle".
+The meeting was widely publicized due to a handshake between the two of them, characterized as a "power-struggle".

 On 29 May 2017, Macron met with Vladimir Putin at the Palace of Versailles.
 The meeting sparked controversy when Macron denounced Russia Today and Sputnik, accusing the news agencies of being "organs of influence and propaganda, of lying propaganda".
-Macron also urged cooperation in the conflict against ISIS and warned that France would respond with force in Syria if chemical weapons are used.
-In response to the chemical attack in Douma, Syria in 2018, Macron directed French participation in airstrikes against Syrian government sites, coordinated with the United States and the United Kingdom.Helene Cooper, Thomas Gibbons-Neff & Ben Hubbard, U.S., Britain and France Strike Syria Over Suspected Chemical Weapons Attack, The New York Times (13 April 2018).
+Macron also urged cooperation in the conflict against ISIS and warned that France would respond with force in Syria if chemical weapons were used.
+In response to the chemical attack in Douma, Syria in 2018, Macron directed French participation in airstrikes against Syrian government sites, coordinated with the United States and the United Kingdom.

 In his first major foreign policy speech on 29 August, President Macron stated that fighting Islamist terrorism at home and abroad was France's top priority.
 Macron urged a tough international stance to pressure North Korea into negotiations, on the same day it fired a missile over Japan.
 He also affirmed his support for the Iranian nuclear deal and criticized Venezuela's government as a "dictatorship".
 He added that he would announce his new initiatives on the future of the European Union after the German elections in September.
 At the 56th Munich Security Conference in February, Macron presented his 10-year vision policy to strengthen the European Union.
-Macron remarked larger budget, integrated capital markets, effective defence policy and quick decision-making holds the key for Europe.
-Adding that reliance on NATO and especially the US and the UK was not good for Europe, and a dialogue must be established with Russia.
+Macron remarked that larger budget, integrated capital markets, effective defence policy and quick decision-making held the key for Europe.
+He added that reliance on NATO and especially the US and the UK was not good for Europe, and a dialogue must be established with Russia.